Last updated 18 April 2022

 Scientific investigations usually begin with an observation that points to an interesting question.
 One famous example of an observation that led to further investigation was made by Scottish biologist Alexander Fleming in the 1920s.
 After an absence from his lab, he returned and began to clean some glass plates on which he had been growing a certain kind of bacteria.
 He noticed an odd thing: one of the plates had become contaminated by mold.
 Curiously, the area around the mold looked free of bacterial growth.
 His observation indicated that a causal relationship might exist: the mold or a substance produced by the mold might prevent bacterial growth.
 Fleming's observation led to a series of scientific tests that resulted in new knowledge: Penicillin could be used to treat bacterial infections.

 Good hypotheses share several qualities.
 First, they usually begin with existing knowledge.
-That is, they don’t propose ideas that are wildly at odds with our general knowledge about how the world works.
+That is, they don’t propose ideas that are wildly at odds with our general knowledge of how the world works.
 Additionally, good hypotheses are simple, involving a single problem and possible solution.
-Finally, good hypothesis are testable and "falsifiable."
+Finally, good hypotheses are testable and "falsifiable."
 That is, the proposed solution in the hypothesis can be subjected to an observable test, and through the test, it is possible for the investigator to prove the hypothesis false.
-The hypothesis above relating to Fleming’s studies of mold is falsifiable, because a test in which bacteria grew in the presence of a filtrate of the mold would have disproven the hypothesis, if it hadn't been true.
+The hypothesis above relating to Fleming’s studies of mold is falsifiable, because a test in which bacteria grew in the presence of a filtrate of the mold would have disproved the hypothesis, if it hadn't been true.

 For instance, in an experiment testing Fleming’s hypothesis, a scientist could introduce filtrates of mold to cultures of bacteria on glass plates.
 This would be the experimental group.
 A control group would contain similar cultures of bacteria, but with no addition of mold filtrates.
-Both groups would be subject to exactly the same conditions otherwise.
+Both groups would otherwise be subject to exactly the same conditions.
 Any difference between the two groups would result from the variable, or the single difference between them: the introduction of mold filtrate to the bacterial cultures.

 Careful observations and recording of data are crucial during the testing phase of the scientific method.
 Failure to measure, observe, and record accurately can distort the results of the test.